 Weddings are serious business now!
 Now that isn't a bad thing as time moves on so do businesses and trends.
 More becomes available to us through fashion, technology and ...
 And I'm pretty sure that people who got married in the 40s thought 70s weddings we extravagant.
 There's always escalation because human beings are incapable of stagnating, we're always looking for the next big thing or how to improve something.

-Last year the cost of weddings hit an all time high with an average of £30,355 for UK weddings with projections for the average 2019 wedding costing £33,884!
+Last year the cost of weddings hit an all time high with an average of £30,000 for UK weddings!
 In 1999 Weddingplan carried out a survey for the average spend on weddings at the total was £9,380.
-That's an increase in £24,504 in just 20 years!
+That's an increase in £20,620 in just 23 years!

 However, social media has also brought people together.
 Being able to share important moments from your big day to the whole world.
 So, with that kind of exposure why wouldn't you want to put some unique twists on your wedding.